Understanding the Impact of Housing and Property Rights in Dutch Eviction Cases

 PROHOUSE

-This research will be conducted by Dr Michelle Bruijn
+This research is conducted by Dr Michelle Bruijn

-PROHOUSE assesses and explains the extent to which Dutch courts protect citizens from eviction and the impact the rights to housing and property have on judicial decision-making in Dutch eviction litigation.
+PROHOUSE is a three-year research project funded by the Dutch NWO (Veni).
+It assesses and explains the extent to which Dutch courts protect citizens from eviction and the impact the rights to housing and property have on judicial decision-making in Dutch eviction litigation.
 PROHOUSE moves beyond prior research by using innovative machine learning techniques for identifying and analysing eviction judgments and measuring impact.

 In four subprojects, I: